Lambda Phi Epsilon: History

-Lambda Phi Epsilon was formed on February 25, 1981 at the University of California, Los Angeles.
+Lambda Phi Epsilon was formed on February 25, 1981, at the University of California, Los Angeles.
 Noting that Asian fraternities and sororities at the University of California campuses were recognized only as service organizations due to their membership's focus on specific Asian groups and exclusion of other ethnic groups, the founders aimed to create a fraternity that transcends the traditional boundaries of national origins, bridges the gaps between those communities, and is recognized by the Greek community at large.

+Lambda Phi Epsilon's vision is to be the preeminent international Asian interest fraternal organization, and to provide leadership, philanthropy, and advocacy in the community.
 While the original charter focused on Asian Pacific Americans, people from all ethnic backgrounds were welcome to join.
 Craig Ishigo and Darryl Mu signed the charter as president and vice president.

 Within a few years, the fraternity had chartered to the University of Texas, Austin (Zeta chapter), the State University of New York, Buffalo (Nu chapter), and the University of Michigan (Xi chapter).
 In 1990, the organization was recognized by the North American Interfraternity Conference, being the first Asian Interest fraternity to do so.
 State University of New York, Buffalo (Nu chapter) was Lambda Phi Epsilon's first chapter to be chartered on the American East Coast.

 Starting as Delta Gamma Tau, on September 15, 1992, this fraternity merged with Lambda Phi Epsilon (effectively taking on Lambda Phi Epsilon's letters) to unify organizations with identical purposes and to strengthen the Asian American voice in the campus community.
 On December 5, 2004, Lambda Phi Epsilon established a colony at the University of Toronto (Alpha Xi chapter), which was the first chapter of the fraternity established outside the United States.

+Symbols

+Lambda Phi Epsilon's motto is ΗΓΕΜΟΝΕΣ ΕΝ ΑΝΘΡΩΠΟΙΣ ΕΙΝΑΙ or "Leaders Among Men".
+Its colors are royal blue and white.